 The latest government issued guidance can be found here.

 Are you still offering mortgages?

-Yes, we have a range of mortgage products and those which are currently available can be found on our product pages:
+Yes, we have a range of mortgage products and those which are currently available can be found on our mortgage finder.

 Please call our mortgage team on 0330 123 0773 if you have any queries or would like to discuss a new mortgage with us.

 I have a question about my home insurance cover.
 Where can I find more information?